 In order to keep up to date with radiography and radiation protection and to ensure the practice is in compliance with its legal obligations under Ionising Radiation (Medical Exposure) Regulation (IRMER) 2000, the General Dental Council recommends that dentists undertake a minimum of five hours continuing professional development training every five years.
-We asked to see evidence that the dentists had completed this training within the last five years.
-The practice manager told us they had requested this information from the dentists but not everyone had supplied this to them.
-We could not therefore be assured that all of the dentists had completed the recommended training and discussed this with the practice management team.
-They resolved to address this immediately by identifying which dentists might not be up to date and arranging for the relevant training to be undertaken.
-We received confirmation after the inspection that all dentists were now up to date with the relevant training.
+We saw evidence that the dentists were up to date with this training.